oracle-livelabs/developer/dev-ai-app-dev-retail/codingbasics/codingbasics.md

     ![customer table after update](./images/task8.png " ")

-    You can see that also in the relational `customers` table, the email address has been updated.
+    You can see that also in the relational `customers_demo` table, the email address has been updated.

 2. Next, run the `query_orders()` function in a new cell.